Shaolin (film)

-Shaolin (also known title as The New Shaolin Temple) is a 2011 Hong Kong - Chinese martial arts film directed by Benny Chan, who also produced with Albert Lee.
-It stars Andy Lau, Nicholas Tse, Fan Bingbing, Wu Jing, Yu Shaoqun, Xing Yu with a special appearance by Jackie Chan.
+Shaolin is a 2011 martial arts wuxia film directed by Benny Chan.
+A Hong Kong-Chinese co-production, it stars Andy Lau, Nicholas Tse, Fan Bingbing, Wu Jing, Yu Shaoqun, Xing Yu with a special appearance by Jackie Chan.
 The film's story is about a ruthless warlord who seeks refuge and redemption at Shaolin Temple after his second-in-command betrays him.
-The film was also released in Mandarin and Cantonese languages and was a commercial success.
+Shaolin was also released in Mandarin and Cantonese languages and was a commercial success.
+It is a remake of the 1982 film Shaolin Temple starring Jet Li.